anishjha93/zerocode-wiki/User-journey:-Create,-Update-and-GET-Employee-Details.md

 > and so on...

 **Note**- Too much is going on the above around an `user journey`, in terms of writing correct sentences or **nearly** correct sentences/grammars, too many `assertThat`s to come up with a test scenario.
-> And imagine the situation we will be when we have more number of steps in an user journey !
+> And imagine the maintenance overhead and difficulty in tracing the steps, when we have more number of steps in an user journey !

 <br/>

 :::Note:::

 It makes sense when the **BAs**(Business Analysts) or **managers** or non-technology folks while creating the stories and defining the entry and exit criteria of the tickets for a business scenario or User-Journey.
-But technology folks simply picking these statements and trying hard syntactically to fit these into executable tests seems like bit too much of an overhead.
+But technology folks simply picking these statements and trying hard syntactically to fit these into executable tests seems like bit too much of a maintenance overhead.
 <br/>
 <br/>
 But we should choose the `tools`, `technologies` and `solutions` which best fits to our project and situation and helps us solving the testing challenges.